header 1

 3. To acquire and hold in trust all lands belonging to the Association and procure on her behalf real property and chattels subject to the provisions of The Act.

-4. To consider and approve the disbursement funds available for the purpose of investments, charitable and philanthropic purposes by the National Executive Committee.
+4. To disburse funds available for the purpose of investments, charitable and philanthropic purposes.

-6. To consider and approve recommendations made to it by the National Executive Committee
+5. To consider and approve recommendations made to it by the National Executive Committee and

 1. The Board of Trustees shall elect one of their members to be Chairperson and another to be Secretary.